nosoldier/CoTNet-50/README.md

 This file is a implementation of CoTNetLayer, which can replace normal conv2d in our project
 # CoT-ResNet.py
 This file is a implementation of ResNet-50 with CoTNetLayer
+# Using
+Just import CoT-ResNet.py and use it in ResNet-50 way